espressif/esp-serial-flasher/examples/esp32_sdio_load_ram_example/README.md

 SDIO pins CMD and DAT0-3 must be pulled up with adequate values, please take a look at the [SD Pull-up Requirements](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/sd_pullup_requirements.html) for more info.

-> Note: For the ESP32 used as a reference, it is not possible to reassign SDIO pins, due to GPIO matrix limitations
+> **Note:** For the ESP32 used as a reference, it is not possible to reassign SDIO pins, due to GPIO matrix limitations

-## Build and flash
+## Build and Flash

 To run the example, type the following command: